GD Topic - Bharatiya Nyaya Sanhita (BNS): Reforming Criminal Law for Better or Worse?

 Check Out: Top B-Schools in India

-- New Criminal Laws: Introduction
+- Introduction to New Criminal Laws

-- The Bharatiya Nyaya Sanhita (BNS) 2023: A New Dawn
+- Bharatiya Nyaya Sanhita 2023 - A New Dawn

-Law is categorized into two parts:
+Law is categorized into two parts.

-- Bharatiya Nyaya Sanhita (BNS)
+- Bharatiya Nyaya Sanhita or BNS

 - Bharatiya Nagarik Suraksha Sanhita